idfelipemalatesta/ga-customer-revenue-prediction/README.md

 # Google Analytics Customer Revenue Prediction

 ## About the repository
+This project is a kaggle community competition [Google Analytics Customer Revenue Prediction](https://www.kaggle.com/competitions/ga-customer-revenue-prediction/overview).
 In this competition, you’re challenged to analyze a Google Merchandise Store (also known as GStore, where Google swag is sold) customer dataset to predict revenue per customer.

 Submissions are scored on the root mean squared error (RMSE).